ton-org/sandbox/README.md

 A good example of this is the [treasury contract](/src/treasury/Treasury.ts) that is basically a built-in highload wallet meant to help you write tests for your systems of smart contracts.
 When `blockchain.treasury` is called, an instance of `TreasuryContract` is created and `blockchain.openContract` is called to "open" it.
 After that, when you call `treasury.send`, `Blockchain` automatically supplies the first `provider` argument.

-For your own contracts, you can draw inspiration from the contracts in the [NFT collection example](/examples/collection/) - all of them use the `provider.internal` method to send internal messages using the treasuries passed in from the unit test file.
+For your own contracts, you can draw inspiration from the contracts in the [examples](/examples/) - all of them use the `provider.internal` method to send internal messages using the treasuries passed in from the unit test file.
-Here is an excerpt of that from [NftItem.ts](/examples/collection/NftItem.ts):
+Here is an excerpt of that from [NftItem.ts](/examples/contracts/NftItem.ts):
 ```typescript
 import { Address, beginCell, Cell, Contract, ContractProvider, Sender, toNano, Builder } from "ton-core";